Get Out of Debt: 8 Tips to Achieve Lasting Change 2021 (A Holistic Approach)

 What do the best mothers do?
 They take care of you when you are sick.
 They cook for you, feed you medicine, and give you emotional support.

-I learned from experience that sitting there, stewing, and dwelling on past mistakes will not get you anywhere.
+From experience, I learned that sitting there, stewing, and dwelling on past mistakes will not get you anywhere.

 Judgment, criticism, shame, and emotional abuse only block you.
 It prevents you from taking action, further corrodes your self-esteem, and feeds into the negative cycle of yo-yo debting.